 Deductions for tax, insurance premiums and expenses, if any, are made from your account.
 Tax on contributions is deducted from your account in respect of salary sacrifice and employer contributions.

 Your Total Account Balance is calculated as follows:

 - Contributions (employer, personal, rollovers, etc)

-- > Plus
+Plus

-- Fund Crediting Rate (positive or negative)
+- Investment Income at the Fund Crediting Rates(positive or negative)

-- > Les

 - Tax, Expenses and Insurance premiums

-- > Equals
+Equals

-- ➤ Accumulation Benefit/ Total Account Balance